polkadot-developers/polkadot-docs/develop/parachains/testing/benchmarking.md

 - Database reads and writes
 - Hardware specifications

-Benchmark testing uses real-world testing to simulate worst-case scenarios for extrinsics.
+Benchmarking uses real-world testing to simulate worst-case scenarios for extrinsics.
 The framework generates a linear model for weight calculation by running multiple iterations with varied parameters.
 These worst-case weights ensure blocks remain within execution limits, enabling the runtime to maintain throughput under varying loads.
 Excess fees can be refunded if a call uses fewer resources than expected, offering users a fair cost model.

-Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specifications of hardware used for benchmark testing.
+Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specifications of hardware used for benchmarking.
 By modeling the expected weight of each runtime function, the blockchain can calculate the number of transactions or system-level calls it can execute within a certain period of time.

 Within FRAME, each function call that is dispatched must have a `#[pallet::weight]` annotation that can return the expected weight for the worst-case scenario execution of that function given its inputs: